 Our hearts at Revieve go out to all the people & businesses affected by the epidemia.
 Together we'll be strong and shall overcome the current & upcoming struggles we'll face!

-This being a post to LinkedIn and us working around the beauty commerce, I wanted to take a look at the crystal ball to do some predictions where the industry is going in short- and long-term.
-As a wise man once said: "During the great struggles, the greatest new ideas are born".
+This is a post to LinkedIn and us working around beauty commerce, I wanted to look at the crystal ball to make some predictions where the industry is going in the short- and long-term.
+As a wise man once said: "During the great struggles, the greatest new ideas are born."

 Your thoughts and any alternative predictions are welcome and valued!